 I focus on six key brain circuitries, beginning with the circuitry of fear, which you have probably heard about before (at least one key structure, the amygdala).

 Even more important, however, are the circuitries of seeking, satisfaction, and embodiment.
-Although you probably haven’t heard of them before, I hope you’ll give me a chance to explain why they’re absolutely essential circuitries to understand - and take responsibility for - especially when it comes to finding healing and genuine happiness.
+Although you probably haven’t heard of them before, I hope you’ll give me a chance to explain why they’re absolutely essential circuitries for us to understand – and take responsibility for – especially when it comes to finding healing and genuine happiness.